 if you prefer you can run each of these stages separately using the appropriate npm run scripts:

-use npm run to get a full list of all the npm scripts configured in package.json.
+use npm run to get a full list of all the npm scripts available in the theme.

 Use GitHub Actions to deploy your theme

-The transmission theme uses the Ghost GitHub integration to automatically deploy changes.
+The transmission theme uses the Ghost GitHub deploy integration to automatically deploy changes.

 I use two workflows: the demo workflow deploys the theme to this website whenever a new release is created.
 The second workflow deploys the modified theme to my personal web site (smallworkshop.co.uk) whenever changes are pushed to the main branch.
 See the files in .github/workflows for details.